janverschelde/PHCpack/src/doc/source/about.rst

    of Homotopy Continuation**.
    *Applied Mechanics and Materials* 152-254: 1779-1784, 2012.

 #.
+Ke-hu Yang, Dan-ying Lu, Xiao-qing Kuang, and Wen-Shen Yu:
+   **Harmonic Elimination for Multilevel Converters with Unequal DC levels by Using the Polynomial Homotopy Continuation Algorithm**.
+   In the Proceedings of the 35th Chinese Control Conference, July 27-29, 2016, Chengdu, China, pages 9969-9973, IEEE.

+#.
 K. Yang and R. Orsi:
    **Static output feedback pole placement via a trust region approach**.
    *IEEE Transactions on Automatic Control* 52(11): 2146-2150, 2007.